Framework

 In Markdown, the built-in width reactive variable represents the current width of the main element.
 This variable is implemented by Generators.width and backed by a ResizeObserver.
 The reactive width can be a handy thing to pass, say, as the width option to Observable Plot.

-For more control, or in a grid where you want to respond to either width or height changing, use the built-in resize helper.
+For non-top-level elements, as when rendering content within an inline expression, use the built-in resize function instead.
 This takes a render function which is called whenever the width or height changes, and the element returned by the render function is inserted into the DOM.

 <div class="card">